POENIXMAN/AI-Project/Phase 2/README.md

 You may implement any algorithms and techniques you see fit for your agent.
 However, keep in mind that the game will be played in real-time, so your agent should be able to make decisions quickly.

-## Submission

-Submit your agent class implementation in the `multiAgents.py` file.
-The agent class should be named `YourAgentName` as specified in the `Getting Started` section.

 ## Resources